-I feel like my life changed when I discovered hydrocolloid patches for acne a few years ago.
+I feel like my life changed when I discovered hydrocolloid patches (aka zit stickers) for acne a few years ago.
 It’s amazing how much these patches speed up the recovery of deep-in-the-surface pimples, as well as active whiteheads.

 I’ve struggled with acne for a very long time.
 I’ve recently gone on a low dose of spironolactone to help control my hormonal acne, per my board-certified dermatologist’s suggestion.
 Thankfully, the medication has been working absolute wonders on my skin and I’m really happy with the results and how fast my skin cleared up.

 However, before I was on spironolactone, I was dealing with a ton of cysts and whiteheads.
-If you’re wondering “do hydrocolloid patches work for acne,” I can tell you with 100% certainty that they do.
+If you’re wondering “do hydrocolloid patches work for acne,” I can tell you with 100% certainty that pimple patches, as they’re also known, do.
 Mainly because I’ve tried so many and have successfully extracted pimples without damaging my skin in the process.

 Interestingly, some folks don’t mind wearing their pimple patches outside in public—I’m not sure that I’m one of those people.
 I once wore one to my local coffee shop down the street, and I got weird looks from the barista.
 Suffice to say, I’m a little scarred by that experience (no pun intended).

-After trying so many different patches, I’ve decided to dedicate a post on whether or not hydrocolloid patches are effective against acne, as well as tips on how to use them.
+After trying so many different patches, I’ve decided to dedicate a post about whether or not hydrocolloid patches are effective against acne, as well as tips on how to use them.

 The short answer is yes, they definitely do.
 Additionally, I wish they had come stateside sooner.
 Japan was one of the first countries to start using hydrocolloid patches for acne, and they were finally brought over to the US about 8-10 years ago.

 Hydrocolloid patches work by creating a moist environment on the skin, drawing out the pus and fluid inside the pimple and suspending that fluid onto the patch.
-These patches are able to absorb excess liquid while protecting your skin at the same time.
+These patches work wonders in absorbing excess liquid while protecting your skin at the same time.

 I find that, when I use a pimple patch, it draws out the fluid and makes my pimple “flat” on the surface of the skin.
 It makes it much easier for me to cover up a pimple when it’s flat and not raised.
 Also, I suffer from pretty dry skin.
 When I use these patches, I notice that they don’t actually dry out the pimple like other spot treatments with harsh active ingredients might, which I appreciate.

 Below, you can find the best hydrocolloid acne patches on the market.
-Believe me when I say, I’ve had to do plenty of testing (unfortunately) of various hydrocolloid acne patches on the market.
+Believe me when I say, I’ve had to do plenty of testing (unfortunately) of various hydrocolloid acne patches (and hydrocolloid bandages and hydrocolloid dressings) on the market.

 These are another great option on Amazon that I used consistently, before I discovered the Hero Cosmetics patches.
 They are less expensive but still just as effective.
 Plus, I love that they come in so many different shapes and sizes for any and all acne needs.
 They also have acne patches with salicylic acid and tea tree oil in them, which might help speed up recovery time.